rosek86/bluetooth-hci/docs/GettingStarted.md

 npx ts-node examples/le-scanner.ts
 ```

-With these steps, you're now set up and running with the `n-ble` library!
+With these steps, you're now set up and running with the `bluetooth-hci` library!